 The tea party only speaks at the highest level of abstraction.
 It sounds good, but it may not work well.
 The tea party is opposed to gun control.
 On its web site (teaparty.org) their position is simple: "Gun ownership is sacred."
 Article Two of the Constitution says, "The right of the people to keep and bear arms shall not be infringed."
 Therefore, they believe it unconstitutional to infringe -- encroach upon, limit, or regulate -- the right to keep and bear arms; period.

-Surprisingly Supreme Court Justice Antonin Scalia, considered
+Surprisingly Supreme Court Justice Antonin Scalia, considered a Conservative Justice, disagrees.

 "The right of the people to bear arms," Scalia said, is by definition a restriction limited to hand-held guns -- guns one can carry (bear).
 Article Two restricts the right of the people and does not allow them to own, for example, cannons.